SovereignCloudStack/standards/Standards/scs-0114-v1-volume-type-standard.md

 ### Systematic Description of Volume Types

 To test whether a deployment has volume types with certain aspects, the discoverability of the parameters in the volume type has to be given.
 As for the time this standard is created, there is no way for users to discover all aspects through OpenStack commands.
-Therefore the aspects, that are fulfilled within a volume type, should be stated in the beginning of the **description** of a volume type in the following manner:
+Therefore, the aspects, that are fulfilled within a volume type, should be stated in the beginning of the **description** of a volume type in the following manner:

 `[scs:aspect1, aspect2, ..., aspectN]...`

-The mentioned aspects MUST be sorted alphebetically and every aspect should only be mentioned to the maximal amount of one.
+The mentioned aspects MUST be sorted alphabetically and every aspect should only be mentioned to the maximal amount of one.

 ### Standardized Aspects